yhpong/Scientific-Toolkit/README.md

     End With
     Set HC1 = Nothing
 ```
-Then input to this class is a pairwise distance matrix instead of the raw data.
+The input to this class is a pairwise distance matrix instead of the raw data.
 We use Euclidean distance here which is calculated using modMAtch.Calc_Euclidean_Dist.
 The denogram can be built with either .Linkage or .NNChainLinkage as shown above.
 The only difference is that .NNChainLinkage uses Nearest-Neighbor-Chain to speed up the construction process.

 An additional and optional processing step is to reorder the leaves using either .Optimal_leaf_ordering or .MOLO, to flip each subtree such that similar leaves are more likely to be shown together.